 Preschool through Grade 12: Lower School (PreK-Grade 5); Middle School (Grades 6-8); Upper School (Grades 9-12).

-Trimesters; School year typically begins the last week of August and concludes the final Thursday in June.
+Trimesters; School year typically begins the last week of August and concludes the first Thursday in June.
 Our Calendar is available here.

 8:30 AM to 3:30 PM